ljbennett62/TenStepstoAutomateContainerSecurity-Pt1/README.md

-# TenStepstoAutomateContainerSecurity-Pt1

-# AutomateContainerSecurityDevPOV
-Automating Container Security Into the CI/CD Pipeline - DEVOPS Point of View
+# Automating Container Security Into the CI/CD Pipeline - DEVOPS Point of View

 ## Introduction